Soulknife Rogue: D&D 2024 (5.5e) Optimisation Guide

 But their psionics aren’t just used to enhance their attacks.
 Soulknifes can teleport, turn invisible and speak telepathically making them incredibly stealthy.
 In fact, they can even enhance their skill checks with their psionics.

-Loki is probably the closest equivalent of a soulknife.
-With magical blades that can appear in his hands, the power to turn invisible and other psionic-like abilities, Loki fits the archetype nicely in case you’re looking for inspiration.
+Loki is probably the closest equivalent of a soulknife if you’re looking for some inspiration.
+With magical blades that can appear in his hands, the power to turn invisible and other psionic-like abilities, he fits the archetype of a soulknife quite nicely.

 Soulknifes were originally introduced as a rogue subclass in Tasha’s Cauldron of Everything and are the roguish equivalent of the psi-warrior fighter.